AqwamCreates/DataPredict-Neural/docs/API/Containers/BaseContainer.md

 * timeDependent: An indicator that the container uses datasets that are time dependent.
 Enabling this will cause the container to always use slower backward propagation method.
 [Default: False]

 * parallelGradientDescent: An indicator that container will perform parallel gradient descent.
-See fastBackwardPropagate() function for more details.
+See fastUpdate() function for more details.
 [Default: True]

 * WeightBlockArray: An array containing all the weight blocks that will be loaded to the container.
 [Default: {}]